braincellss/more-info-about-me-/README.md

  (DNI LIST: 'darkship'/'proship')

-pls do not copy my skins, I hid freely
+pls do not copy my skins, I hid/block/unfriend freely

 If I did something wrong, please whisper to me so I can fix  what was wrong